dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ## Few-Shot Prompts
 Before jumping into more advanced concepts, let's review an example where we use few-shot prompts.

-Do you recall the previous example where we provided the following task
+Do you recall the previous example where we provided the following task:

 ```
 The odd numbers in this group add up to an even number: 15, 32, 5, 13, 82, 7, 1.